leonardoce/leonardoce-jekill/_posts/2014-02-16-iliad-lesson-three.markdown

 "LcBlogHelloIliad>>firstWidget protocol accessing"
 firstWidget
     ^ firstWidget ifNil: [ firstWidget := LcCounterWidget new ]
 {% endhighlight %}

-Override the `children` method to return a collection holding the widgets of the application class (this is needed for the event handling code to work correctly):

-{% highlight smalltalk %}
-"LcBlogHelloIliad>>children protocol accessing"
-children
-    ^ Array with:firstWidget
-{% endhighlight %}

 Now I will create a new controller just to show how the widget can be